NevTrace-org/Easy-Connect/docs/easy-connect-mkt&comms-plan.md

 - Partner with existing Qubic community leaders to increase engagement.
 - Offer early beta access to Qubic users in Telegram/Discord to foster advocacy.

+### Blog and newsletter

+We will also publish featured content on the project website, providing details on how Easy Connect works and the use cases that can be developed with this solution.

+The website will offer the opportunity to subscribe to receive updates on the development of Easy Connect through a periodic newsletter.
+You will then be part of a user group that will be able to test the first version of the product, as well as receive promotions as early users.

 ### Digital advertising

 If we have the budget available, we propose the following actions to promote Easy Connect with Google and Meta ads.